adobe/buildrunner/README.rst

   steps:
     my-build-step:
       run:
+        # xfail indicates whether the run operation is expected to fail.
+The
+	# default is false - the operation is expected to succeed.
+If xfail
+	# is true and the operation succeeds then it will result in a failure.
+        xfail: <boolean>

         # A map of additional containers that should be created and linked to
         # the primary run container.
 These can be used to bring up services
         # (such as databases) that are required to run the step.
 More details